A pasta dish at Palazzo Salato

 What is it?
 This unassuming, neighbourhood pasta spot in Woollahra may be snug in size, but it sure does pack a punch.

-Dress up or down?
-Up.
-This place screams serious date night.
+Time Out tip: Dress up and bring along someone spesh – this place screams serious date night.

 Melissa Woodley